CodeSeeker99/codeseeker99.github.io/_pages/about.md

   <span class="dot" onclick="currentSlide(2)"></span>
 </div>

-I started this blog in my 3rd year of engineering as a place to write about anything related to my interests until Covid and some workload put a pause on it.
+I started this blog in my 3rd year of engineering as a place to write about anything related to my interests until COVID-19 and my full-time workload put a pause on it.
 Expect more to be posted as I enter into academia once again to pursue my research interests.

 <script>
 let slideIndex = 1;